Edge ComputingDecember 11, 2024 • 8 min read

 What is Edge Computing?

 Edge computing represents a paradigm shift in how we process and analyze data.
 Instead of sending all data to centralized cloud servers, edge computing brings computation and data storage closer to the sources of data generation.
-This distributed computing approach significantly reduces latency, bandwidth usage, and improves real-time processing capabilities.
+AWS describes it as “the process of bringing information storage and computing abilities closer to the devices that produce that information and the users who consume it” (AWS: What is Edge Computing?).
+This distributed approach significantly reduces latency, trims bandwidth usage, and improves real-time processing capabilities.

 Key Benefits of Edge Computing